isaac-maya/essays/content/posts/drafts/rethinking-qa-metrics.md

 	Slide 14: Conclusion
 Summary: "QA metrics and reports provide valuable insights into the testing process and product quality, driving continuous improvement."

-Now create one that goes beyond metrics for how many test cases were executed.
-The idea is to relief the burden of number of test cases executed pero team member, because I believe this can lead to burnout and closing tickets for the sake of it and not really assuring quality or testing a feature correctly

-it's essential to go beyond basic metrics to truly ensure quality.
-Rethinking QA Metrics":
-	Slide 1: Introduction
-	Title: "Quality Over Quantity: Rethinking QA Metrics" Brief Description: "Discover how a focus on quality, not quantity, can enhance your QA process and prevent team burnout."
 	Slide 2: The Problem with Quantity Metrics
 	Description: "Relying solely on quantity-based metrics, like the number of test cases executed, can lead to burnout and may not accurately reflect software quality."
 	Slide 3: The Quality-Quantity Paradox